raghudevsingh/AI-Smart-CCTV-Weapon-Detection/README.md

 This project is developed for educational and research purposes.

-AI-based detection systems may produce false positives or false negatives and should not be considered a replacement for professional security personnel or emergency services.
+AI-based detection systems can produce false positives and false negatives.
+The system should therefore be treated as an assistance tool and should not be considered a replacement for professional security personnel or emergency services.

 ---